We are hiring full time teachers, assistant teachers and cook. For more information call 214-705-1714 or email jobs@lmafrisco.com

 Hours of operation: 6:30AM - 6:00PM.

-Thanksgiving Break (School Closed)
+Winter Break (School Closed)

 Don't forget to check out our Facebook page at www.facebook.com/lmafrisco for information on upcoming events, pictures and school closures.